eesmith42/AccessAPO_OIWebsite/README.md

 <h1 align="center">Accessing the APO-OI Website for Updates</h1>

-- add anchor tags to emails (example in chat saved from 3/10 meeting)

 ## Description

 The APO-OI website uses WPI's user server to host a public-facing website containing information about the organization and Merit Badge University information.
 Merit Badge University (MBU) is an annual service done by APO-OI where members teach scouts badges.
 The MBU website is used for registration for the event, as well as information about the event.